 Definition:

-Inclusive refers to something that intentionally includes all people, ensuring that no one is left out due to differences such as race, gender, age, or background.
+Inclusive refers to something that intentionally includes all people, ensuring that no one is left out due to differences such as race, gender, age, disability, or background.
 At first, the word was mostly used to describe policies or environments that actively worked to accommodate and welcome everyone.
-In addition, being inclusive means providing equal opportunities and fostering a sense of belonging for all individuals, regardless of their unique characteristics.
+In addition, being inclusive means providing equal opportunities and fostering a sense of belonging for individuals, regardless of their unique characteristics.

 Moreover, inclusivity emphasizes diversity, recognizing that different perspectives and experiences strengthen communities, workplaces, and societies.
 Eventually, the concept expanded to touch on broader social practices and values, encouraging acceptance and respect for all.
-Today, when something is described as “inclusive,” it signifies a commitment to fairness, equality, and respect for everyone, ensuring that no one is marginalized or excluded.
+Today, when something is described as “inclusive,” it signifies a commitment to fairness, equality, and respect for everyone, helping prevent people from being marginalized or excluded.

 Etymology: